 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-While being together, emperumAn have seen my inability to cope with separation by observing my bodily changes during his embrace, etc., and what words can be said to that dark-cloudish hued emperumAn?
-Still, Oh beautifully blue colored ibises!
+While being together, emperumAn has seen my inability to cope with separation by observing my bodily changes during his embrace etc., and what words can be said to that dark-cloud hued emperumAn?
+Still, oh beautifully blue colored love birds!
 Can you tell him or not that I cannot sustain myself in separation?
-Here “avar” is used as parAnkusa nAyaki‘s venerable way of calling emperumAn.
+Here “avar” is used as parAngusa nAyagi‘s venerable way of calling emperumAn.
 In this pAsuram, the beautiful form of the gataka (AchArya) is also highlighted.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam